loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_3.md

 As you can see from the picture below, it takes around 18 seconds to run the test 3 times.
 Here it becomes clear that it takes time to run this type of test.

-If we do a rough calculation and estimate that it takes on average 6 seconds to run a test case, it will take around 600 seconds (5 minutes) to run 100 test cases.
-It is a long time.
+If we do a rough calculation and estimate that it takes on average 6 seconds to run a test case, then it will take around a total of 600 seconds (5 minutes) to run 100 test cases.
+That’s a long time.
 We will need to do something about this.

 ![Episerver engine start and stop](./resources/episerver_engine_start_and_stop_test_case.png)